English cricket team in Bangladesh in 2016–17

 England won the ODI series 2–1.
-The Test series finished 1–1, with Bangladesh recording their first ever Test win against England when they won the second Test by 108 runs.
+The Test series finished 1–1, with Bangladesh recording their first ever Test win against England, by 108 runs, in the second Test.
 The Bangladesh captain, Mushfiqur Rahim, said that "it's a great moment for Bangladesh cricket".
 In response to the defeat England captain Alastair Cook said "it's not easy for me to say, but it's a good win for Bangladesh cricket".

 Security concerns

 Following a terrorist attack in Dhaka in July 2016, the England and Wales Cricket Board (ECB) said it would follow advice from the Bangladesh government on the forthcoming tour.
 In response the president of the Bangladesh Cricket Board (BCB), Nazmul Hassan, said that "England are coming after three months, by which time the situation in Bangladesh will get better".
 England's limited-overs captain Eoin Morgan said there were "big concerns" regarding the security of the England team following the attack.
 The BCB later rejected any plans to the matches at a neutral venue, should England pull out of the tour to Bangladesh.
 Bangladesh captain Mashrafe Mortaza said he was "hopeful" that the tour would go ahead.
 Zimbabwean Richard Halsall, Bangladesh's fielding coach, said that he feels safe working in Bangladesh and is hopeful of England's arrival.

 In August the ECB sent a delegation to do a security inspection of venues in Mirpur, Chittagong and Fatullah.
 Following the inspection, the ECB confirmed that the tour would go ahead as planned.
 Following the confirmation that the tour would go ahead, England's director of cricket, Andrew Strauss, said that it is 100% safe to tour Bangladesh.
 Nazmul Hassan, the BCB president, said that the BCB would provide security for player's family members, journalists and travelling England fans.

 Some England players talked about safety evaluations before confirming their participation but Moeen Ali was the first England player to confirm he would go to Bangladesh, saying "If selected, I'll definitely go".
 Andrew Strauss gave a deadline of 10 September 2016 for players to confirm their commitment to the tour and on 11 September the ECB announced that Alex Hales and Morgan both declined to tour.
 The England supporters' group, the Barmy Army, said there was "too much risk" for fans to travel to Bangladesh and later confirmed they would not be following the tour.

 Jos Buttler was appointed captain of the ODI side in Morgan's absence.
 Buttler said that Morgan remains "very much the captain" and his choice not to tour Bangladesh "won't divide the dressing room".
 Morgan returned to his role of ODI captain when England tour India in November.
 Ahead of the ODI series, the Bangladesh Army ran a security drill to evacuate players.